-If any actor uses the services of an Intermediary Bank to perform any function in relation to a SCT Inst Transaction, this should:
+If any actor uses the services of an Intermediary Bank to perform any function in relation to a SEPA Credit Transfer, this should:

-- Be transparent to the Scheme and in no way affect or modify the obligations of the Participants or alter the Time Stamp defined in section 4.2.3; - Be the subject of a separate bilateral agreement between the intermediary and its Customer (i.e. the Originator Banks or Beneficiary Banks).
+- Be transparent to the Scheme and in no way affect or modify the obligations of the Participants; - Be the subject of a separate bilateral agreement between the intermediary and its Customer (i.e. the Originator Banks or Beneficiary Banks).